 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Train tickets from San Roque – La Línea to Benicàssim can start from as little as €79.65 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book.
+Train ticket prices from San Roque – La Línea to Benicàssim can start from as little as €79.65 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 No, there are no direct train services from San Roque – La Línea to Benicàssim.
 Travelling from San Roque – La Línea to Benicàssim by train will require a minimum of 2 changes.

-Trains travelling from San Roque – La Línea to Benicàssim cover a distance of around 643km during the journey.
+Trains travelling from San Roque – La Línea to Benicàssim cover a distance of around 400 miles (643 km) during the journey.